 While snoring in Owen’s Cross Roads, AL is one of the main signs of sleep apnea, you aren’t guaranteed to have sleep apnea if you snore.
 But regardless of whether it’s induced by sleep apnea or not, snoring can be disruptive and prevent you from getting a good night’s sleep.
 And it can impact the sleep of your partner, roommate, or other people in the household as well.

 Dr. Elizabeth Duling offers Oral Appliance Therapy (OAT) for patients suffering from snoring and sleep apnea.
 If you or your partner notice that you’ve been snoring, it’s time to come in for an evaluation.
 Even if your snoring isn’t caused by sleep apnea, an oral appliance can be beneficial for controlling your snoring.
+In addition to offering treatment for sleep apnea, Dr. Duling also treats snoring problems.

 Why Am I Snoring?